Xray-OS/xray_os/README.md

 This is the iso build folder for Xray_OS.
 Big thanks to [Arcolinux](https://github.com/arcolinux), because it was my main learning source, to understand the way Arch Linux works in a manner that allows me to make this project possible, specifically, the ALCI Project: [Arch Linux Calamares Installer](https://github.com/arch-linux-calamares-installer).

 # GO TO GITLAB FOR A BETTER EXPERIENCE:
-Dear user, due to the nature of GitHub, being absolutely restrictive, controlling and imposing unfair traits to their users repositories, if you really want to get a full version of the **Xray_OS build folder**, and all its derivates repos in general, please go to my GitLab, all the vital repos for Xray_OS will be allowed there in better conditions for the creator.
-Go there [Xray_OS-GitLab](https://gitlab.com/Xray_OS)
+Dear user, due to the nature of GitHub, being absolutely restrictive, controlling and imposing unfair traits to their users repositories, if you really want to see all **Xray_OS-Repos**, then please go to my GitLab, all the vital repos for will be allowed there in better conditions for me.
+You can go there [Xray_OS-GitLab](https://gitlab.com/Xray_OS)

 # !IMPORTANT BEFORE YOU DOWNLOAD!: